SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Formal verification/index.rst

       - Return True when ``that`` transitioned from True to False
     * - ``changed(that : Bool)``
       - Bool
-      - Return True when ``that`` current value changed between comparred to the last cycle
+      - Return True when ``that`` current value changed between compared to the last cycle
     * - ``stable(that : Bool)``
       - Bool
-      - Return True when ``that`` current value didn't changed between comparred to the last cycle
+      - Return True when ``that`` current value didn't changed between compared to the last cycle
     * - ``initstate()``
       - Bool
       - Return True the first cycle